Research Snapshot

 EV and 5G: More Screens, More Indium

-The demand trajectory is structurally bullish.
+The demand trajectory is structurally constructive.
 Modern electric vehicles feature multiple large displays — center consoles, instrument clusters, rear-seat entertainment, heads-up displays.
 A single EV can contain 3-5x more display area than a traditional vehicle.
 As EV penetration grows, per-vehicle indium consumption rises with it.

 Similarly, 5G infrastructure rollout is driving demand for more connected devices, each requiring touchscreen interfaces.
 Smart home panels, industrial IoT displays, wearable devices — the proliferation of screens across every sector of the economy translates directly into indium demand growth.